bnb-chain/tss-lib/README.md

 This way there is no need to deal with Marshal/Unmarshalling Protocol Buffers to implement a transport.

-## Changes of Preparams of ECDSA in v2.0

-Two fields PaillierSK.P and PaillierSK.Q is added in version 2.0.
-They are used to generate Paillier key proofs.
-Key valuts generated from versions before 2.0 need to regenerate(resharing) the key valuts to update the praparams with the necessary fileds filled.

 ## How to use this securely

 ⚠️ This section is important.
 Be sure to read it!